-Jury instructions, including interrogatories, special verdict forms, and an index of the jury instructions shall be submitted by email to litkovitz_chambers@ohsd.uscourts.gov at least seven (7) business days prior to the commencement of trial.
-In addition, all of the above shall be electronically filed in the Clerk's Office at least seven (7) business days prior to the commencement of trial.
+Jury instructions, including interrogatories, special verdict forms, and an index of the jury instructions shall be submitted by email to bowman_chambers@ohsd.uscourts.gov at least five (5) business days prior to the commencement of trial.
+In addition, all of the above shall be electronically filed in the Clerk's Office at least five (5) business days prior to the commencement of trial.
 There is reserved to counsel the right to submit supplemental requests for instructions during trial, or at the conclusion of the evidence, but only on matters that cannot be reasonably anticipated.

-Each instruction should be on a separate page identified as "Plaintiff's (Defendant's) Requested Instruction No.."
+The parties shall submit joint instructions in the form set forth in Appendix C of this Standing Order.
+Each instruction should be on a separate page and be presented jointly with agreed language to be in a normal type, Plaintiff's proposed language to be in italics and Defendant's proposed language to be in bold.
 All instructions must contain a citation of authority (including the page number for the specific legal proposition for which you are citing the case) upon which counsel relies.
-A request for special instructions must be filed with the Clerk of Court's Office prior to presentation to the Court.
+A request for special instructions must be filed with the Clerk of Court's Office, prior to presentation to the Court.